ManiChauras/calligraphy-style-generation-gan/README.md

 # Calligraphy-style-generation-gan

-## Project Description
+## Hackathon Description
-This project uses a Generative Adversarial Network (GAN) to generate new calligraphy styles for handwritten letters.
+This hackathon submission focuses on building a Generative Adversarial Network (GAN) to generate new calligraphy styles for handwritten letters.
 The model is trained on a custom calligraphy dataset containing multiple writing styles such as bold, italic, and artistic variations.

 ---